 Do you collect royalties from recorded performances?

-- No - royalties relating to the recorded performance of a song are collected through SoundExchange, and aren't part of revenue generated by CD Baby Pro Publishing.
+No. Royalties relating to the recorded performance of a song are collected through SoundExchange, and aren't part of revenue generated by CD Baby Pro Publishing.

-- If you're already registered with SoundExchange, you will continue to be paid by them directly.
+If you're already registered with SoundExchange, you will continue to be paid by them directly.
+We will collect some unclaimed digital performance royalties from SoundExchange for sound recordings only.

 Do you collect royalties from podcasts?

-- No. According to our sister company Songtrust, at this point in time podcasts "do not generate performance and/or mechanical royalties."
+No. According to our sister company Songtrust, at this point in time podcasts "do not generate performance and/or mechanical royalties."

 Comments